zboxfs/zbox-docs/docs/api/javascript.md

   opts: { create: true }
 });

-// do your works here, for example, create a file var file = await repo.createFile('/foo.txt');
+// do your own work here, for example, create a file var file = await repo.createFile('/foo.txt');

 // close file and repo